Local Expansion Mechanisms for Quantum-Scale Wormholes: Introduction

 When traversable wormholes were first considered as potential pathways to interstellar travel, Morris, Thorne, and Yurtsever proposed that a sufficiently advanced civilization might be able to exploit quantum properties of matter at microscopic scales to create wormholes and then enlarge them to a practicable size \cite{MTY:1988wh}, see also \cite{FR:2005wh}.
-In particular, one possible natural origin for microscopic wormholes lies in the quantum structure of spacetime itself: In the \emph{quantum foam} picture, see \cite{Wheeler:1957qf,Carlip:2023qf}, Planck scale fluctuations render the geometry highly irregular rather than smooth.
-Within this framework, it has been conjectured that microscopic wormholes may spontaneously emerge from the foam and, given an appropriate amplification mechanism, be enlarged to a macroscopic size \cite{Roman:1993wh,Visser:1996wh}. \\

-In this work, we adopt this paradigm to motivate the possible formation of Planck scale wormholes.
-At the smallest scales, spacetime is expected to become, at least effectively \cite{FMB:2023nc}, \emph{noncommutative}, closely mirroring the irregular microstructure suggested by the quantum foam picture.
-If noncommutative geometry admits wormhole-like configurations, then constraints from quantum field theory, in particular the quantum energy inequalities (QEIs), are used to estimate their minimal admissible size. \\
+Indeed, quantum descriptions of matter, such as quantum field theory (QFT), generally allow for both local and averaged violations of the energy conditions, see \cite{PMG:1986casimir,BMM:2001casimir,FR:1995qei,FS:2008ei, MV:2017ec,KS:2020ec}.
+These violations are made precise in terms of quantum energy inequalities (QEIs), which were first established by Ford and Roman \cite{FR:1995qei}, who provided a (state-independent) limit for the averaged negative energy density $\rho$ of a quantized, free, minimally coupled, massless scalar field in static spacetimes by \cite{FR:1995qei}